EvanBither/Evan_BlueStampPortfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+# Starter Project
+  My starter project was a digital clock that displays the accurate time, date, and temperature of the room.
+The clock is powered by a 3 volt battery that allows the internal mechanisms to keep track of the time and date, but the display is powered by a micro usb cord.
+The clock sits in a clear box that allows the user to press the two operational buttons that control the display.
+In order to assemble this project, I needed to solder over 30 components and make sure they were in their correct sports and solder correctly so that there were no electrical shorts.
+While building my project, it took me many attempts to soder every component correctly, and get the clock to work as intended.
+This project taught me how to solder correctly, and how to de-solder when necessary.
+I have learned how to stay organized, manage my time effeciently, and when to ask for help.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**